ILLGrenoble/cameo/mkdocs/docs/index.md

 Sequence of actions:

 - Execute a console to start the execution of *App1* by contacting the CAMEO server on *B*.
 	- The application *App1* is starting and starts the execution of *App2* by contacting the CAMEO server on *C*.
-- Once *App2* has started, *App1* is sending requests to *App2* that is responding to *App1*.
+	- *App1* is waiting for the initialization of *App2* and once it is done, *App1* is sending requests to *App2* that is responding to *App1*.
 - Use the console to stop the execution of *App1*.
 	- *App1* is stopping and stops *App2*.

 Notice that the interaction between *App1* and *App2* is made using the API.
-This example shows the possible interactions between the applications: start, stop, synchronize, communicate.
+This example shows that with a **single** entry point with the console, two apps are started, synchronized and communicate.

 Contact legoc@ill.eu for any help.